SBRCNottingham/gsmodutils/README.md

     docker build . -t gsmoduitls

 This will create a gsmodutils docker image that can be resused for prjects.
-When this software is fully released a project will be created in docker hub so this step will not be needed.

 ## Usage
 Please read the user guide in the docs!